Bobby Burns, Time Traveller

 I will try to increase my alcohol consumption, and be visibly drunk more often;

-I will make more ill advised remarks, will blurt more things out; will downgrade my table manners;
+I will make more ill advised remarks, will blurt out more things; will downgrade my table manners;

 I will tell politically incorrect jokes, and recommend age-inappropriate content.
 I will make fun of serious things...and I will reserve the right to mock sincere, well meaning people.